Ability Centered Horsemanship

 Benefits of Horseback Riding

 Horseback riding helps people with mental and physical challenges achieve a quality of life that is enhanced and improved.
-Based on input from doctors, therapists, teachers, parents and the student, individual goals are designed to complement ongoing therapy and education.
-The benefits of horseback riding are threefold:
+Based on input from doctors, therapists, teachers, and parents, the student’s individual goals are designed to complement ongoing therapy and education.
+The benefits of horseback riding or hippotherapy are threefold:

 Download REACH documents below: